-The National Institute for Health and Care Research (NIHR) Policy Research Unit in the Economics of Health Systems and Interface with Social Care (ESHCRU II) is part of the NIHR and hosted by the Centre for Health Economics (CHE) at the University of York and the Care Policy and Evaluation Centre (CPEC) at the London School of Economics and Political Science.
+The National Institute for Health and Care Research (NIHR) Policy Research Unit in the Economics of Health Systems and Interface with Social Care (ESHCRU II) is part of the NIHR.
+It is hosted by the Centre for Health Economics (CHE) at the University of York and the Care Policy and Evaluation Centre (CPEC) at the London School of Economics and Political Science.
 ESHCRU II builds on the research and expertise of ESHCRU which ran from 2010 to 2018.

 The NIHR has awarded £100 million over five years to 20 PRUs across England that provide evidence to respond to new and emerging policy needs.

 The NIHR funds, enables and delivers world-leading health and social care research that improves people’s health and wellbeing and promotes economic growth.

 We are health and social care economists.
 Meet the team